carlosjhr64/poltergeist/README.md

 | toggle-right | S-M-l      | Places window mid-right (or anchored right depending on size)|

 * Side anchored windows will have their widths toggled to different lengths
+* Double tap mid-screen will take a non standard sized window to the standard large sized window.

 # Helpful commands & links
 * `gnome-extensions-app`: an application for configuring and removing GNOME Shell extensions